Parthgithub1/temp/README.md

  mvn clean > This will clean the Project before execution

 mvn test > This will run the Project and will test the scripts

+3.
+We Can also run the Project using specific tags.
+This can be used when we want to run any Particular Cases/Scenarios from Project

+Example :
+1. To Run using specific Enviornment we can use command : mvn test -Denvironment="uat"
+2. To Run the Project using HeadLess the command is : mvn test -Dheadless= “true”
+3. Other commands are : mvn test -Denvironment="uat" -Dcucumber.filter.tags="@Smoke and not @uat"

+This way we can use the different Variables to run Run Projects with different combinations !

+4.
+We can also Run the Project from gitHub > Actions Tab
+- Users can Login in the gitHub with correct Credentails
+- Make Sure builds are ready in gitHub for Run
+- Navigate to Actions tab
+- Select the Environment from the List present
+- Select the Run workflow option
+- Click on "Run workflow" button
+- The Build will starting executing